ziadsalama95/linear-regression-gradient-descent/README.md

 ---

-## Step 1: Generate and Visualize the Data
+## Generate and Visualize the Data

 We’ll start by generating some synthetic data for our linear regression problem.
 The data is generated using the equation: